Helicone/helicone-router/README.md

 )
 ```

 **That's it.** No SDKs to learn, no integrations to maintain.
-Fully-featured, open-source, and best of all,free.
+Fully-featured and open-sourced.

 ---